planeflight/pa2/omp/README.txt

-Last name of Student 1:
+Last name of Student 1: Vannier
-First name of Student 1:
+First name of Student 1: Olivier
-Email of Student 1:
+Email of Student 1: ovannier@ucsb.edu
-Last name of Student 2:
+Last name of Student 2: Houlihan
-First name of Student 2:
+First name of Student 2: Kai
-Email of Student 2:
+Email of Student 2: khoulihan@ucsb.edu

 If CSIL is used for performance assessment instead of Expanse, make sure you evaluate when such a machine is lightly